Aeroraven/Ifrit-v2/README.md

 git checkout checkpoint/v4 # for older demo projects
 ```

 > Some breaking changes (like changes in serialization and asset management) were made in `dev` branch recently (Refer to  [TODO.md](./TODO.md) for more details).
-Temporarily, we have dropped the legacy static serialization support.
+Former serialization library has been replaced by a new embedded reflection system, and the compatibility patches for older codes are not fully covered now.
 >
 > It's required to switch to branch `checkpoint/v4` to run `Syaro/Ayanami Demo`, and `checkpoint/v1` to run `Software Renderer`.